wowsiddanth/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    2. Double-click the jar file. <br>
+   Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences